Ken-DT/analyze-nutritional/README.md

 # phos-pot-nutrition
-This will give a view of the potential phosphorus and potassium in foods minus the hidden elotrolytes.
+This will give a view of the potential phosphorus and potassium in foods minus the hidden electrolytes.